 Probably because we are so interested in people and concerned with the state of the world, we seek connection and interaction with others, unlike many other introverted types.
 We love learning about people, we love figuring them out.

 That’s one of the reasons I became an entrepreneur, a writer, a coach.
 Because mathematics, chemistry, law, finance … all of those were pretty easy to get after a while.
 But people, their complexities are never ending.
-I will be able to spend my entire life trying to figure people out, and will never be done, never be board.
+I will be able to spend my entire life trying to figure people out, and will never be done, never be bored.

 Another INFJ trait – we listen.